Suizer98/love-esri/README.md

 ### Disclaimer regarding the free usage limitations

 Only free tier location services are available at the moment and their usage are limited.
-You are encouraged to login using your own account, the default user is only to ease demostration purpose and it can be remove anytime soon.
+You are encouraged to login using your own account, the default user is only to ease demostration purpose and it can be removed anytime soon.

 ## Going into developments